 Amazon Rainforest travel guide

 The Amazon is the largest collection of living species, in the biggest and wildest rainforest, on the planet.
-It's also overstuffed cities, encroaching development and plastic strewn rivers.
+It's also huge cities and remote communities.
 Without the right guide, it's easy to feel a little lost.
 Spotless wildernesses may be several days downriver by boat and wildlife doesn't come along willingly when there are so many places to hide.
 If you rush, you won't see the sights for the trees.
 It's the perfect place to practice slow travel, so take a leaf out of the sloth's book because what you really need here is time.

 It’s very difficult to protect an abstract notion but once you’ve seen the Amazon, you gain a sense of its immensity and the value of its wildlife and the people who live there.